Table of Contents

 These services provide many users with a secure, safe buying experience.
 However, there are still questionable sellers on DH Gate.
 As ever, I advise you to do due diligence and tread carefully before making a buying decision.

-It is crucial to format your initial RFQ (request for quote) and email correctly.
+It is crucial to format your initial RFQ (request for quotation) and outreach email correctly.
+A clear, well-structured message will increase the response rate from Chinese manufacturers and make it much easier to compare and track potential suppliers.

 .

-You should demonstrate in your email that you are a potential long-term customer for the factory and a professional and reliable operation that legitimately wants to import from China to UK.
+You should demonstrate in your email that you are a potential long-term customer, and that you run a professional, reliable operation that legitimately wants to import from China to the UK.

-- Your email should include the correct terms for raw materials, testing requirements, and components
+- Include the key terms for raw materials, testing requirements, and critical components

 I typically begin by sourcing 10-15 suppliers that seem suitable.
 Next, I consolidate that list to the top 3-5 suppliers based first on price, then on lead times, factory size, quality (have samples sent to you), and compliance ability.